miragecoa/MyBlog-en/docs/source/experience/china_telecom.rst

 My work experience at China Telecom Company gave me a deep understanding of large enterprise technology architecture and business processes.
 Through participation in multiple important projects, I not only improved my technical capabilities but also learned how to work efficiently in an enterprise environment.

 This experience laid a solid foundation for my subsequent career development, especially accumulating valuable experience in enterprise application development, system integration, and project management.

-## Related Links

-- **Company Website**: TBD
-- **Project Code**: TBD
-- **Technical Documentation**: TBD